DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 ## Next Steps:
 Expanding our analysis to include other methods can provide a comprehensive understanding of the data and potentially lead to improved predictions.
-Hence, there are some possible next steps for us:
+Hence, there are some possible next steps for me:
 * Try other models such as Meta's Prophet, LSTMs, CNNs, GPVAR, etc.
 * Predict volatility using GARCH model
-* Engineer new features that will potentially help regressor model like XGBoost account for seasonality, etc.
+* Engineer new features that will potentially help regressor models like XGBoost account for seasonality, etc.
 * Create an ensemble model that combines predictions from multiple models